-The Accounting and Finance curriculum is designed to provide students with the knowledge and the skills necessary for employment and growth in the accounting profession.
-Using the “language of business,” accountants assemble and analyze, process, and communicate essential information about financial operations.
-In addition to course work in accounting principles, theories, and practice, students will study business law, finance, management, and economics.
+The Accounting and Finance curriculum is designed to provide students with the knowledge and the skills necessary for employment and growth in the accounting and finance profession.
+Accountants and finance professionals assemble and analyze, process, and communicate essential information about financial operations.
+Course work may include accounting, finance, ethics, business law, computer applications, financial planning, insurance, marketing, real estate, selling, and taxation.
 Related skills are developed through the study of communications, computer applications, financial analysis, critical thinking skills, and ethics.

 Surry offers this program online.
 Go to Online Learning for more information.

-Graduates should qualify for entry-level accounting positions in many types of organizations including accounting firms, small businesses, manufacturing firms, banks, hospitals, school systems, and governmental agencies.
-With work experience and additional education, an individual may advance in the accounting profession.
+Graduates should qualify for entry-level accounting and finance positions in many types of organizations including accounting firms, small businesses, manufacturing firms, banks, hospitals, school systems, and governmental agencies.

 This course introduces the college's physical, academic, and social environment and promotes the personal development essential for success.
 Topics include campus facilities and resources; policies, procedures, and programs; study skills; and life management issues such as health, self-esteem, motivation, goal-setting, diversity, and communication.
 Upon completion, students should be able to function effectively within the college environment to meet their educational objectives.